 - Easier to rent an apartment – some landlords pull your credit report to determine if they want you to be their tenant.

 - Better chance of getting a job offer – employers may check credit ratings, so it’s important to keep your credit report accurate and your score as high as possible.

 - Opportunity to take advantage of deals – some companies will only offer credit to those with good credit scores.

 - mixing you up with someone else due to a similar name or Social Security number

 - updates not made after a credit issue was resolved

 - showing a credit account that you did not open

 If there are errors on your report, you will want to get them corrected.
 The Federal Trade Commission provides guidance on how to correct inaccurate information.
-Review their article entitled, Credit Repair: How to Help Yourself.
+Review this article: Disputing Errors on Your Credit Reports.